ThrillStays

 Accommodation

-- Campgrounds: Most campgrounds allow dogs, making car camping and backpacking the easiest dog-friendly accommodation.
+• Campgrounds: Most campgrounds allow dogs, making camping the easiest dog-friendly accommodation.

 Transportation

-- Rental cars: Most rental agencies allow dogs but may charge a cleaning fee if there is damage or excessive hair.
+• Rental cars: Most rental agencies allow dogs but may charge a cleaning fee.
 Bring a car seat cover.

-- Trains: European trains generally allow dogs, often for a reduced ticket price.
+• Trains: European trains generally allow dogs.
 Amtrak in the US allows dogs under 20 pounds on trips under 7 hours.

 Get the best ThrillStays tips in your inbox